Emily Thornberry: Personal life

 Thornberry has lived in Islington since the early 1990s.
 In July 1991 she married Christopher Nugee, of Wilberforce Chambers, in Tower Hamlets, and they have two sons and a daughter.
-Nugee later became Queen's Counsel, then a High Court Judge, when he was knighted, at which point Thornberry became entitled to be styled Lady Nugee, but does not use the title.
+Nugee later became Queen's Counsel, then a High Court Judge, when he was knighted, at which point Thornberry became entitled to be styled Lady Nugee, but does not use the style.
 Nugee later became a Lord Justice of Appeal.

 Since 1993 they have lived on Richmond Crescent, Barnsbury, where Tony Blair also lived until the 1997 general election, moving in on the same day as the Blairs.
 Thornberry also part-owns properties in Guildford and South London; her property portfolio "is believed to be worth £4.6 million."

 In April 2005, it was reported that Thornberry and Nugee had sent their son to the partially selective Dame Alice Owen's state school 14 mi from their home and outside her constituency.
 The school was formerly based in Islington and reserved a quota of 10% of its places for Islington pupils.
-The Labour Party opposes selection and Thornberry was criticised over the matter as a result.
-Chris Woodhead, the former chief inspector of schools, said: "I celebrate her good sense as a parent and deplore her hypocrisy as a politician.
-When will those who espouse the virtues of comprehensive education apply the logic of their political message to their children?"
+The Labour Party opposed selection and Thornberry was criticised over the matter as a result.
 Later, Thornberry's daughter attended the same school.

+Thornberry was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2025 New Year Honours for political and public service.